skyra-project/discord-components/packages/core/UPGRADING-TO-V4.md

 A new component called `discord-list-item` has been added.
 This is the component that represents a list item within a `discord-unordered-list` or `discord-ordered-list`.
 It should be used within one of these components.

+#### `discord-subscript`

+A new component called `discord-subscript` has been added.
+This is the component that represents a text with susbcript styling (smaller font size and lowered).

 [Lit]: https://lit.dev